The Issue: Even Casablanca Isn’t Far Enough Away to Avoid A California Residency Audit

 A Two-Edged Sword

 Also note that the safe harbor protection is a two-edged sword.
 It’s a tax boon if it can be successfully invoked.
-But if you can’t meet all its requirements (and experience tells me most expats cannot), then it can be used as a sword instead of a shield by the FTB.
+But if you can’t meet all its requirements (and experience tells us most expats cannot), then it can be used as a sword instead of a shield by the FTB.
 That’s because, the FTB can argue that at the very least for Californians working overseas to be a nonresident, they have to be out of the country for 18 months and not return to California for more than 45 days in any taxable year.
-The argument is false.
+The argument is specious.
 An expat should be able to prove nonresidency the old fashion way by showing that they left for other than temporary or transitory purposes.
 And that can be established by the terms of the contract and the type of contacts maintained in each jurisdiction.
 There is nothing magical about 18 months in residency case law.
 Nonetheless, the safe harbor rule invites the FTB to invoke purported legislative intent against those who don’t meet its strict requirements.

 Well, a Three-Edged Sword